 “Woman must not depend upon the protection of man, but must be taught to protect herself.”

 Citation: Pettinger, Tejvan.
 “Biography of Susan B. Anthony “, Oxford, UK. www.biographyonline.net – 4th Feb.
 2013.
 Updated 12 September 2017

 Quotes of Susan B. Anthony

-A defense of Elizabeth Cady Stanton against a motion to repudiate her Woman's Bible at a meeting of the National-American Woman Suffrage Association 1896 Convention, HWS, IV (1902), p.
+A defence of Elizabeth Cady Stanton against a motion to repudiate her Woman’s Bible at a meeting of the National-American Woman Suffrage Association 1896 Convention, HWS, IV (1902), p.
 263

 “it will come, but I shall not see it…It is inevitable.
 We can no more deny forever the right of self-government to one-half our people than we could keep the Negro forever in bondage.
 It will not be wrought by the same disrupting forces that freed the slave but come it will, and I believe within a generation.”
 Harper (1908), Vol. 3, p.
 1259

 – Susan B. Anthony asked shortly before her retirement if women would ever see the time when they were given the vote.